Thorium/FSharp.Azure.Quantum/docs/topological/index.md

 ## 🤝 Contributing

 Found an issue or want to contribute?
-See the main repository [CONTRIBUTING.md](../../CONTRIBUTING.md) for guidelines.
+Please open an issue or submit a pull request on GitHub.

 ### Documentation Improvements